Marry Me Salmon

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.

-Step 1: Combine the salmon seasoning ingredients (salt, pepper, paprika, Italian seasoning, garlic, and onion powder) in a small bowl.
+Step 1: Combine the salmon seasoning ingredients (salt, pepper, smoked paprika, Italian seasoning, garlic powder, and onion powder) in a small bowl.

 Three seasoned salmon fillets on a light grey plate.